“I want patients to feel that I cared about

 Dr. Dietz also serves as a clinical assistant professor of clinical pediatrics at the University of Wisconsin School of Medicine and Public Health, Madison.

-She and her husband, Wayne, have four children.
-She enjoys spending time with her family and helping with her husband’s cattle-raising interests.
+She has four children.
+She enjoys spending time with her family.